wiera987/PDFComp/README.md

 * The '<<' and '>>' buttons navigate two pdf pages at the same time. (arrow left and right keys)
 * The '<' and '>' buttons move between the pages of the respective PDF file.
 (Ctrl+arrow keys, Alt+arrow keys)
 * The '<-' and '->' buttons navigate to the page with the differences while comparing the two PDF files.
-* The 'Compare page' button is to compare and hilight displaied pages. (space key)
+* The 'Compare page' button is to compare and highlight displaied pages. (space key)
+* The 'Compare bookmark' button is to compare and highlight the differences on the selected bookmark pages.
+* The 'Compare book' button is to compare and highlight the differences across the whole PDF file.
 * The 'Clear markers' context menu is to clear the different markers.
 * The 'Copy text' context menu copies text.
 * The 'Copy' menus copies PDF images and Bookmark text.
 If the 'Enable color reduction copy' menu is checked, the colors will be reduced to 256 when copying an image.
 * The 'Find...' menu show the text search window.
 You can search for each PDF.

+Use 'Compare page' to manually compare one page at a time.
+To compare across pages, use 'Compare bookmark' or 'Compare book'.
+'Compare bookmark' requires bookmarks in the PDF file and will compare pages with reference to the chapter structure of the currently selected bookmark item.
+For pages without bookmarks, the comparison will be on a page-by-page basis.
+'Compare book' will compare the whole file at once, without considering the chapter structure.

 If you hit the space key repeatedly, the part with the difference will flash.
 Pan mode can be grabbed to scroll the PDF.